geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Plague
 - Introduction and Personal Experience
   - Calling pharmacy to refill prescription during a pandemic.
-  - Importance of Mirtazapine medication for the author.
+  - Importance of Mirtazapine medication for John.
   - Encounter with a sympathetic pharmacy worker.
   - The imperfection of the world.
 - Pandemics and Historical Precedents